livetrails/targetjs/README.md

 - children: `children` is a special target that adds several items to the container's children each time it is executed.
 The `onVisibleChildrenChange` event function detects changes in the visible children and activates the `children` target to add new items that fill the gaps.

-- loadItems: Since the target name ends with `$$`, it executes only after the newly created children finish their animations.
-It then iterates over all visible children and fetches their details.
-The result is an array of users.
-TargetJS ensures that this array preserves the order in which the API calls were made, not the order in which responses were received.
+- _loadItems: Because the target name starts with `_`, it executes only when explicitly activated, which happens inside the `onVisibleChildrenChange` event function.
+TargetJS guarantees that this array preserves the order in which API calls were made, not the order in which responses were received.

 - populate: Since the target name ends with `$$`, it executes only after all API calls have completed.
 It updates the content of each scrollable item with the name returned by the API.